The American Friends of Herculaneum

 promoting appreciation for herculaneum

 The American Friends of Herculaneum (the AFoH) are scholars, students, docents, and amateurs of all levels interested in the ancient culture, the volcanic catastrophe, and scientific rediscovery of Herculaneum.
-Formally incorporated in 2012 and directly affiliated with the UK Friends of Herculaneum Society (est. Oxford 2004), our common objectives:
+Formally incorporated in 2012 and directly affiliated with the UK Friends of Herculaneum Society (est. Oxford 2004), our common objectives are:

-• to advance the education of the public concerning Herculaneum, a UNESCO World Heritage Site, in particular to create an archive of materials related to its study
+• to advance the education of the public concerning Herculaneum, a UNESCO World Heritage Site

 • to promote research on Herculaneum, including the continued investigation of the Villa of the Papyri, and the publication of important research